Uvularization: Occurrence

 Uvularized consonants are often not distinguished from pharyngealized consonants, and they may be transcribed as if they were pharyngealized.

 In Arabic and several other Semitic and Berber languages, uvularization is the defining characteristic of the series of "emphatic" coronal consonants.

 Uvularized consonants in standard Arabic are /sʶ/, /dʶ/, /tʶ/, /ðʶ/, /lʶ/.
 Regionally there is also /zʶ/ and /rʶ/.
 Other consonants, and vowels, may be phonetically uvularized.

-In Greenlandic, long vowels are uvularized before uvular consonants, and English speakers retaining the Northumbrian Burr are reported to both uvularize and retract vowels followed by a rhotic.
+In Greenlandic, long vowels are uvularized before uvular consonants, and English speakers retaining the Northumbrian Burr are reported both to uvularize and to retract vowels before a rhotic.